did-app/did-elixir/README.md

 The information returned from this call identifies a persona specific to your application rather than sensitive user data.
 For this guide the difference between a persona and user is not important.

-Once authenticated the session controller adds the persona_id to the session.
+Once authenticated, the session controller adds the persona_id to the session.

 ## Try out sign in/out